AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47292-out-of-stock-bundled-products-not-available-in-graphql.md

 1. Make s1 out-of-stock and not visible individually and s2 in-stock and not visible individually, and assign them to a category.
 1. Create a bundled product with at least one option product and assign s1 and s2 to this option (input type "RadioButton").
 1. Save the bundled product and assign it to a category.
-1. Go to the front end and open this bundled product.
+1. Go to the storefront and open this bundled product.
 You will see the out-of-stock option s1 is greyed but visible.
 1. Send a GraphQL request:

 ```GraphQL